District Councils' Network: About

 The DCN also provide evidence on behalf of District Councils to central government to help shape the direction of policy towards local government.
 This has included evidence on Community Budgets, Local Enterprise Partnerships, Localisation of Council Tax, Business Rates, Public Health, Welfare Reform and Private Rented Sector Housing.

 The DCN also host a number of events each year on topics affecting District Councils such as public health and private sector housing.

+The District Councils Network is represented on the Local Government Leaders' Council by its chair.